Skip to main content

 Benchmark

-The most common benchmarks include: S&P 500 (US large-cap stocks), Russell 2000 (US small-cap stocks), MSCI EAFE (international developed stocks), Bloomberg Aggregate Bond Index (US bonds), and MSCI Emerging Markets (emerging market stocks).
-The appropriate benchmark depends on what your portfolio invests in.
+The most common benchmarks include the S&P 500 (US large-cap stocks), Russell 2000 (US small-cap stocks), MSCI EAFE (international developed stocks), Bloomberg Aggregate Bond Index (US bonds), and MSCI Emerging Markets.
+The right benchmark depends on what your portfolio actually holds.

-Proper benchmarking requires matching the benchmark to the investment.
-Comparing a bond fund to the S&P 500 is meaningless.
-Comparing a small-cap value fund to the S&P 500 (which is large-cap blend) is also misleading.
-Each investment should be compared to the most relevant index for its asset class and style.
+Matching the benchmark to the investment is key.
+Comparing a bond fund to the S&P 500 is apples-to-oranges.
+Same goes for comparing a small-cap value fund to the S&P 500—that's large-cap blend territory.
+Each holding should be measured against the most relevant index for its asset class and style.

-For diversified portfolios, a blended benchmark works best.
-If your portfolio is 60% US stocks and 40% bonds, your benchmark might be 60% S&P 500 and 40% Bloomberg Aggregate.
-This gives a fair comparison that reflects your chosen allocation rather than a single index.
+If your portfolio is diversified—say 60% US stocks and 40% bonds—a blended benchmark works best.
+You'd use 60% S&P 500 and 40% Bloomberg Aggregate to get a fair comparison that matches your actual allocation.

 Frequently Asked Questions